szho42/xnat-docker-compose/README.md

 ```
 Change working directory to `xnat-docker-compose/nginx/`

+### Install your certificates
 Create a directory named as `certs`
 ```
 mkdir certs
 ```
-Copy SSL certificate file(with root and intermediate certificates as one file) to this directory and name it as `cert.crt` and copy key file to this directory and name it as `key.key`
+Copy SSL certificate file to this directory and name it as `cert.crt` and copy key file to this directory and name it as `key.key`.
+The cert.crt file should also contain any intermediate and root certificates.
+Root and intermediate certs are combined in plain text by simply copying and pasting in the intermediate and then root certs on subsequent lines.

+### Edit nginx-ssl.conf

+Edit the nginx-ssl.conf file and replace any occurances of "change.me" with the domain name of the
+server.

 Start the system
 ```